Bob Lind

 Robert Neale Lind (born November 25, 1942) is an American playwright, novelist, and singer-songwriter who helped define the 1960s folk rock movement in the U.S. and UK.
-Lind is well known for his transatlantic hit record, "Elusive Butterfly", which reached number 5 on both the US and UK charts in 1966.
+Lind is notable for his transatlantic hit record "Elusive Butterfly", which reached number 5 on both the US and UK charts in 1966.
 Many musicians have recorded songs by Lind, who continues to write, record and perform.

 Early life

 Lind was born in Baltimore, Maryland.
 His parents divorced when he was five, and his mother remarried; his stepfather was in the Air Force, and the family travelled for some years before settling in Denver, Colorado.
 He became interested in folk music while a student at Western State College in Gunnison, Colorado, and abandoned his studies to become a musician.